 Shane has a substantial background in music education.
 He is currently the band director at Summit Middle School and has previously served as Oboe Professor at Colorado State University - Pueblo, the Associate Instructor of Oboe at Indiana University, as well as the band director at Summit Middle School in Frisco, Colorado; and at Gypsum Creek Middle School in Gypsum, Colorado.
 Shane maintains a private studio composed of musicians ages five to sixty-five who play a variety of instruments.
 He has collaborated with he National Repertory Orchestra and Breckenridge Music to serve the musical community of Summit County.
 Additional former teaching experiences include teaching at Stafford Music Academy (Bloomington, IN) and the Parlando School of the Arts (Boulder, CO).

 In addition to teaching and performing, Shane has experience working with non-profit organizations in arts administration.
-He is currently Co-Executive Director of the Snake River Music Festival where he collaborates with the Carpe Diem String Quartet and other prominent musicians around the country.
 Shane proposed and developed a scholarship program that is currently run by the National Repertory Orchestra for Summit County music students in need of scholarships to take private lessons.
 He has served as the president of the Summit Community Orchestra where he fostered partnerships with local government, developed educational programs, planned symphonic performances, and collaborated with other local arts organizations.